SHIN YANG FORESTRY SDN. BHD.

 16.3.2 Fauna

-The fauna species has been identified by our Surveyor during monthly patrolling through direct observations, and indirect methods (e.g: foot prints, dung, etc).
+The fauna species has been identified by our Surveyor during forest patrolling through direct observations, and indirect methods (e.g: foot prints, dung, etc).
 Some of the species cannot be identify due to lack of expertise.

 16.4 Environmental And Social Impacts Of Harvesting And Other Operation